pnielsen2/online-df/README.md

 ## 🔥 News
 - **2025-02**: [Diffusion Forcing Transformer](https://github.com/kwsong0113/diffusion-forcing-transformer) is released.

-## 🤗 Try generating videos with DFoT!
+## 🤗 Try generating videos with DFoT in your browser!

 We provide an [_interactive_ demo](https://huggingface.co/spaces/kiwhansong/diffusion-forcing-transformer) on HuggingFace Spaces, where you can generate videos with DFoT and History Guidance.
 On the RealEstate10K dataset, you can generate:
 - Any Number of Images → Short 2-second Video